 3. Flexible Hours Make Teaching English Online the perfect side hustle

 Most online education companies and schools that hire for online teaching jobs will hire on a full- or part-time basis.
-InterExchange’s, Home Tutor and School Teaching Assistant programs in France, Italy, and Spain are a volunteer commitment of 15-to-20 hours per week, giving you plenty of time to teach English online on the side!
+InterExchange’s, Language Homestay program in France, Italy, and Spain is a volunteer commitment of 15 hours per week, giving you plenty of time to teach English online on the side!

 What’s more is that you’ll teach students in time zones all over the world, so you’re not limited to working only during specific hours of the day.
 Want to put those hours from 1 am to 8 am to use?
 Hey, there are 300 million English learners in China alone looking to improve their English skills.

 4. Make a Difference in the Lives of Others

 Anybody who has taught, coached, or mentored others understands the challenges and satisfaction of teaching and making a difference in the lives of others.
 It’s a powerful feeling that inspires many of society’s most talented citizens to forego more lucrative opportunities in other fields to pursue a career in education.

 The vast majority of students you work with while teaching English online will not just be taking classes for fun or even just to pass a class.
 For billions of people worldwide, learning English significantly enhances their educational and professional opportunities and empowers them to get better jobs and make a tangible difference in their standard of living.
 By teaching them, you will be helping them achieve life-changing goals.
 Now that’s something to feel good about!

 5. Unique opportunities to interact with people from cultures around the globe

 Whether you teach businessmen in the Middle East, school children in China, or university students in Brazil (or mostly likely a combination thereof) teaching English online not only offers a convenient way to make money and pay the bills, but unique opportunities for you to engage with people from all over the globe.